-c.
-Multi-Asset Exchanges.
+- C. Multi-Asset Exchanges.
 Note that multi-asset exchanges are covered in detail in Section 1.1031(j)-1 of the regulations.
 An exchange is only reported as a multi-asset exchange if the exchanger transferred AND received more than one group of like-kind properties, cash or other (not like-kind) property.
 Few real estate exchanges are multi-asset exchanges.
-See Page 1 of the Instructions for Form 8824 on multi-asset exchanges and reporting of multi-asset exchanges.

-d.
-Realized Gain, Recognized Gain and Basis of Like-Kind Property Received.
+See Page 1 of the Instructions for Form 8824 on multi-asset exchanges and reporting of multi-asset exchanges. - D. Realized Gain, Recognized Gain and Basis of Like-Kind Property Received.
 This is the primary purpose of Part III and IRS Form 8824.

-To complete Part III, starting with Line 15, requires the use of our blank Worksheet on Page 10.
+To complete Part III, starting with Line 15, requires the use of our blank Worksheet (included).

-The following example is used throughout this workbook, and a completed Worksheet using this example is on Page 9.
+The following example is used throughout this workbook, and a completed Worksheet using this example is included.

 EXAMPLE: To show the use of the Worksheet, we will use the following example of an exchange transaction.
-In most exchanges all tax is deferred.
-In this example, however, the exchanger will buy down in value and receive excess exchange escrow funds.
+In this example, the exchanger will buy down in value and receive excess exchange escrow funds.

-1. Basis.
-The cost basis in the property being relinquished (with improvements) is \$150,000, and \$45,000 has been taken in depreciation over a ten-year period.
-2. Relinquished Property.
+- 1. Basis.
+The cost basis in the property being relinquished (with improvements) is \$150,000, and \$45,000 has been taken in depreciation over ten years. - 2.
+Relinquished Property.
 The relinquished property contract price is \$500,000, and the current debt to be paid off at settlement is \$90,000.
-The exchanger had \$40,000 in exchange expenses, and the \$370,000 in proceeds (exchange escrow funds) were placed in a qualified escrow account by the Qualified Intermediary.

-3. Replacement Property.
+The exchanger had \$40,000 in exchange expenses, and the \$370,000 in proceeds (exchange escrow funds) were placed in a qualified escrow account by the Qualified Intermediary. - 3.
+Replacement Property.
 The replacement property was purchased for \$450,000, and a new loan was obtained for \$150,000.
 The cash down payment was \$300,000, and exchange expenses were \$5,000.